netsir/hackathon-2021-spring/teams/15-Hashii/docs/project.md

 NFTSwap provides a package agreement framework for the custody, auction, valuation, and pledge of NFTs, and provides a contractual reference for the decentralized management of NFTs.

 ### Project technical design
-Fair and reasonable income algorithm: not yet published
 #### NFT hosting
-Users can transfer their own NFT assets to the NFTSwap smart contract for custody.
-During the NFT custody period, NFT holders can issue instructions to NFTSwap to carry out operations such as NFT withdrawal, auction, and trust.
+After communicating with many galleries, artists, and industry KOLs, the other party expressed a strong willingness to cooperate, and they all recognized that the NFTSwap framework can solve the pain points of the NFT industry, solve the problems of NFT valuation difficulties, and high publicity costs.

 #### NFT Auction
 NFT holders can issue auction instructions to smart contracts.
 The auction needs to indicate the highest price and the lowest price, and set the auction period.
 The auction period is set according to the block height, and the minimum auction period shall not be less than 6000 blocks.
 NFT holders cannot operate NFT during the auction period; once the auction is successful, the NFT is immediately transferred to the highest bidder, and the auction is not completed (passed auction) at the expiration date, and the NFT holder can make the next order for the NFT.
 The highest auction price is the same as the lowest price, referred to as a buy-it-price for short, that is, the buyer must make a purchase according to the bid.
 The highest auction price is set to an impossible price, called a sky-high price, that is, the buyer must wait until the end of the auction period, and the highest bidder gets the price.
 The bidder's bid is not less than the lowest price and not less than the current highest bid.
 Once the bidder's bid reaches the highest price, the transaction can be concluded.